 The Greater Maple Valley/Cedar River Subarea Plan is designed to guide decision-making by King County and inform decisions by other public agencies to enhance the quality of life for everyone who lives, works, plays, does business, worships, or otherwise experiences the Greater Maple Valley/Cedar River subarea.

 The plan sets out a vision and guiding principles for how the community may evolve over the next 20 years, along with policies to help achieve that vision.
-It reflects community priorities and identifies potential future actions.
+It reflects community priorities and identifies future actions.

 The plan is adopted as an element of the King County Comprehensive Plan.
 The King County Comprehensive Plan is the county’s long-range guiding policy document required by the Washington State Growth Management Act.
 The subarea plan also serves as a reflection of the community’s values and aspirations.
 Its vision, principles, and policies are specific to the Greater Maple Valley/Cedar River subarea and are consistent with the Comprehensive Plan.
-Additional narrative throughout the plan highlights local conditions and community priorities and policies to achieve them unique to the subarea.
+Additional narrative throughout the plan highlights local conditions and community priorities unique to the subarea.

 King County has implemented portions of the plan through land use and zoning map amendments, shaping future development in a way that aligns with both the subarea vision and countywide goals.
 The plan also includes performance measures that both the County and the community can use to track progress toward the plan's goals.

 Development of the subarea plan occurred between 2024 and 2027, through a partnership between King County and community members.
 Engagement efforts focused on building relationships, creating meaningful opportunities for input, and encouraging broad participation in the planning process.
-The Greater Maple Valley Unincorporated Area Council (founded in 1978) devoted a substantial amount of time to ensuring the plan was sound and reflected the voices of the community it knows well and has served for nearly 50 years.
 Tailored engagement approaches were used to connect with people historically underrepresented in planning and government processes, ensuring their voices and experiences were reflected in the plan.

 Chapter 1 outlines King County’s subarea planning program, explains how this subarea plan fits into the County’s broader planning framework, and highlights the County’s commitment to advancing equity and racial and social justice throughout the planning process.